Tropaeolum, also known as Nasturtium, is a genus of about 70 species in the family Tropaeolaceae, native to Central and South America.

-The common name “nasturtium” is derived from the Latin meaning “nose-twister” or “nose-tweaker”, in reference to the smell of these plants.
+The common name “Nasturtium” is derived from the Latin meaning “nose-twister” or “nose-tweaker”, in reference to the smell of these plants.

 Nasturtium is a symbol of victory and success.

-Interesting facts about Tropaeolum:
+Interesting facts about Tropaeolum

 Nasturtium leaves and flowers are edible and have a peppery taste, similar to that of watercress.
 They can be used in salads or soups and as garnishes.

-The plant contains high levels of Vitamin A, Vitamin C and Vitamin D. It also contains high amounts of manganese, iron and carotenoids.
+This plant contains high levels of Vitamin A, Vitamin C and Vitamin D. It also contains high amounts of manganese, iron and carotenoids.

 Nasturtium is cultivated worldwide as an ornamental plant.